 Some Drawbacks To The Ketogenic Diet

-Another potential drawback of the keto diet is its restriction on certain food groups, particularly carbohydrates.
+Another potential drawback of the keto diet is its restriction on certain food groups, mainly carbohydrates.
 This can make it challenging for individuals to meet their daily nutrient requirements and may require careful meal planning to ensure an adequate intake of essential vitamins, minerals, and fiber[^6].

 Impact and Cultural Significance

-Keto's Influence on Food and Beverage Industry
+Keto's Influence on the Food and Beverage Industry

 Keto Diet and Social Media

 Social media platforms have also become a valuable source of information for those interested in starting the keto diet.
-Many influencers and experts provide educational content, debunking myths, and offering practical advice.
+Many influencers and experts provide educational content, debunking myths and offering practical advice.
 This accessibility has empowered individuals to educate themselves about the diet, leading to its widespread adoption.

 For more information on the influence of the keto diet on the food and beverage industry, check out this article.